Knaque/prigit/README.md

 Prigit has very few safety checks, so ensure that you know what you're doing.

 ## Installation:
+These instructions assume you already have SSH working on your server, with SSH keys set up and port 22 already opened.
+Prigit will **not** work *at all* without SSH keys, and it will not work remotely without port 22 open.

 0. First, make sure your system supports the `amd64` architecture.
 Then, make sure you have Git installed. `git --version`
 1. Download the installer .zip from the Releases tab, and unzip it.